Mission and Vision

 Prozdor alumni attend high-profile colleges and universities.
 They work in government, the Jewish community, education, business, medicine, the arts, and law.
 Graduates often count fellow Prozdor alumni among their closest friends, and at least one marriage has been celebrated by a couple who met as students of the program.

-Opportunities for parents to study at Prozdor increase every year.
-A group of Prozdor parents study Judaica every Sunday morning, and all Prozdor students and their families are invited to participate in one or more y'mei iyun (days of study) at JTS.
+Returning for 2014-2015!
+In years past, parents have had opportunities to study at Prozdor.
+A group of Prozdor would parents study Judaica every Sunday morning.
+Additionally, all Prozdor students and their families are invited to participate in one or more y'mei iyun (days of study) at JTS.

 From students to parents, there is something for everyone at the Rebecca and Israel Ivry Prozdor High School.